OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-35.md

 # Numbers Chapter 35

 ## Numbers 35:1
-On the plains of Moab by the Jordan across from Jericho, the Lord spoke to Moses, saying:
+The Lord spoke to Moses on the plains of Moab by the Jordan, opposite Jericho, saying,

 ## Numbers 35:2
-“Command the Israelites to give the Levites towns to live in from among the inheritance they possess.
-Also give the Levites surrounding pastureland for their livestock.
+“Instruct the Israelites to allocate to the Levites towns to reside in from the inheritance of their possessions.
+Also, provide them with pasturelands surrounding these towns.

 ## Numbers 35:3
-These towns will be theirs to live in, and the surrounding fields are for their animals.
+These towns will be for them to live in, and the pasturelands will be for their cattle, their equipment, and all their other animals.

 ## Numbers 35:4
-The pastureland around the towns shall extend a thousand cubits from the town wall in all directions.
+“The pasturelands around the towns you give to the Levites shall extend outward a thousand cubits from the town wall.

 ## Numbers 35:5
-Measure two thousand cubits outside the town on each side—east, south, west, and north—with the town in the center.
-This will be their grazing area.
+Measure two thousand cubits outside the town on the east, south, west, and north sides, with the town in the centre.
+This area will serve as pastureland for the towns.

 ## Numbers 35:6
-Among the towns you give the Levites, six are to be designated as cities of refuge, where someone who kills another unintentionally may flee.
-In addition, give them forty-two more towns.
+“Of the towns you give to the Levites, designate six as cities of refuge, where someone who has committed manslaughter may flee.
+In addition, provide forty-two other towns.

 ## Numbers 35:7
-In total, you are to give the Levites forty-eight towns, along with their surrounding pasturelands.
+In total, you must allocate forty-eight towns to the Levites, along with their pasturelands.

 ## Numbers 35:8
-The towns are to be taken from the larger tribes in greater number, and fewer from the smaller tribes, according to the inheritance each tribe receives.
+The towns you allocate to the Levites from the Israelites' land should be proportional to the inheritance of each tribe: take more towns from a tribe with a larger inheritance, and fewer from one with a smaller inheritance.”

 ## Numbers 35:9
-Then the Lord said to Moses:
+The Lord then spoke to Moses, saying,

 ## Numbers 35:10
-“Speak to the Israelites and say: When you cross the Jordan into Canaan,
+“Tell the Israelites: ‘When you cross the Jordan into the land of Canaan,

 ## Numbers 35:11
-select some towns to serve as cities of refuge, to which anyone who kills a person accidentally may flee.
+select towns to serve as cities of refuge, where someone who has killed another unintentionally may flee.

 ## Numbers 35:12
-They will serve as places of safety from the avenger of blood, so that the killer may not die before standing trial before the assembly.
+These cities will be a refuge from the avenger, so that the accused may not die before standing trial before the assembly.

 ## Numbers 35:13
-You must designate six cities of refuge.
+The six towns you provide will be your cities of refuge.

 ## Numbers 35:14
-Three must be located on the east side of the Jordan and three in Canaan proper.
+Allocate three cities on this side of the Jordan and three in the land of Canaan as cities of refuge.

 ## Numbers 35:15
-These six cities are for Israelites, foreigners, and temporary residents alike.
-Anyone who kills another unintentionally may flee there.
+These six cities will be a refuge for the Israelites, strangers, and foreigners residing among you, so that anyone who has killed another unintentionally may flee there.

 ## Numbers 35:16
-But if someone strikes another with an iron object so that the person dies, they are a murderer.
-The murderer must be put to death.
+“‘If someone strikes another with an iron object causing death, that person is a murderer; the murderer must be put to death.

 ## Numbers 35:17
-If they strike another with a stone capable of causing death, and the person dies, they are guilty.
+If someone strikes another with a stone in the hand, causing death, that person is a murderer; the murderer must be put to death.

 ## Numbers 35:18
-If they strike with a wooden object that could kill, and the victim dies, the assailant is a murderer and must be executed.
+Or if someone strikes another with a wooden object in the hand, causing death, that person is a murderer; the murderer must be put to death.

 ## Numbers 35:19
-The avenger of blood shall put the murderer to death upon encountering them.
+The avenger of blood is to execute the murderer; when the avenger encounters the murderer, the avenger shall put the murderer to death.

 ## Numbers 35:20
-If someone pushes another out of hatred or throws something at them with malicious intent, and the victim dies,
+If someone pushes another out of hatred, or throws something at them with malicious intent, resulting in death,

 ## Numbers 35:21
-or if they strike them with a hostile hand and the person dies, it is murder.
-The killer must be executed by the avenger of blood.
+or if someone strikes another with hostility, causing death, the perpetrator is a murderer and must be put to death.
+The avenger of blood shall execute the murderer when they meet.

 ## Numbers 35:22
-But if someone pushes another accidentally, without hostility, or throws something unintentionally,
+“‘However, if someone pushes another suddenly without hostility, or throws any object at them without malicious intent,

 ## Numbers 35:23
-or drops a stone without seeing the person, and the person dies though not an enemy nor intended target,
+or, without seeing them, drops a stone heavy enough to cause death, and the person dies, but there was no enmity and no harm intended,

 ## Numbers 35:24
-then the assembly must judge between the killer and the avenger of blood based on these laws.
+then the assembly shall judge between the accused and the avenger of blood according to these laws.

 ## Numbers 35:25
-If the assembly determines it was unintentional, they must protect the killer and send them back to the city of refuge.
+The assembly must protect the one accused of manslaughter from the avenger of blood and return the accused to the city of refuge to which they fled.
+The accused must remain there until the death of the high priest, who was anointed with the holy oil.

 ## Numbers 35:26
-If the killer ever leaves the city of refuge before the death of the high priest,
+“‘If the accused ever leaves the boundaries of the city of refuge to which they fled,

 ## Numbers 35:27
-and the avenger of blood finds and kills them outside the city, the avenger is not guilty.
+and the avenger of blood finds them outside the city, the avenger may kill the accused without being guilty of murder.

 ## Numbers 35:28
-The killer must stay in the city of refuge until the high priest dies; only then may they return home.
+The accused must remain in the city of refuge until the death of the high priest; only after the death of the high priest may they return to their property.

 ## Numbers 35:29
-These are legal requirements for all generations to come.
+“‘These regulations are to be a legal statute for you throughout your generations, wherever you live.

 ## Numbers 35:30
-Anyone convicted of murder must be executed based on the testimony of witnesses.
-No one is to be executed on the testimony of a single witness.
+“‘Anyone who kills another shall be put to death as a murderer only on the testimony of witnesses.
+No one is to be put to death on the testimony of just one witness.

 ## Numbers 35:31
-You must not accept a ransom for the life of a murderer condemned to die—they must be put to death.
+“‘Do not accept a ransom for the life of a murderer who deserves to die.
+They must be put to death.

 ## Numbers 35:32
-Do not accept payment to allow someone to flee a city of refuge and return home before the death of the high priest.
+“‘Do not accept a ransom for anyone who has fled to a city of refuge, allowing them to return and live on their own land before the death of the high priest.

 ## Numbers 35:33
-Do not defile the land where you are.
-Bloodshed defiles the land, and no atonement can be made for it except by the blood of the one who shed it.
+“‘Do not defile the land where you reside.
+Bloodshed defiles the land, and no atonement can be made for the land on which blood has been shed, except by the blood of the one who shed it.

 ## Numbers 35:34
-Do not pollute the land where you dwell, for I, the Lord, dwell among the Israelites.
+Do not defile the land where you dwell, where I also dwell, for I, the Lord, dwell among the Israelites.’”